odogwudafe/ssh-dashboard/README.md

 - `Enter` - Connect to selected host(s)
 - `n` - Switch to next host (when multiple hosts selected)
 - `t` - Toggle overview screen (shows all hosts at once)
+- `s` - Exit and SSH into current host
 - `c` - Add hosts (from dashboard, returns to host selection)

 ## SSH Configuration